 - On-site access to immunizations and health care testing

-- Studio, one- and two-bedroom floor plans
+- Your choice of studio, one- or two-bedroom floor plans

 - Cable television with 71 channels